2018 World Series: Boston Red Sox

+Rafael Devers was the final Red Sox player remaining from the 2018 championship team until he was traded to the San Francisco Giants in June 2025.

 Los Angeles Dodgers

 Corey Seager returned to the Dodgers after being out for most of the 2018 season due to an elbow injury, while Manny Machado, who replaced him after the All-Star break, signed a record free agent contract with the San Diego Padres.
-The 2019 Dodgers broke the franchise record for wins at 106, but would experience October heartbreak once again by losing to eventual World Champion Washington Nationals in the NLDS in five games.
+The 2019 Dodgers broke the franchise record for wins at 106, but experienced October heartbreak once again by losing to eventual World Champion Washington Nationals in the NLDS in five games.
 The Dodgers became the second franchise to lose to the eventual World Series champions in four consecutive postseasons (the New York Yankees from 2001 to 2004 were the first).

-The Dodgers traded for Mookie Betts during the 2019-2020 off-season and his addition made a great team even better.
-The Dodgers in 2020 would set the record for best winning percentage in franchise history (.717), win their 8th straight division title, and their first World Series in 32 years.